-The Bank's Tier II capital includes provisions for standard assets and debt capital instruments (Tier II bonds) and other reserves eligible for inclusion in Tier II capital.
+The Bank's Tier II capital includes provisions for standard assets and debt instruments (Tier II bonds) eligible for inclusion in Tier II capital.

 Provisions or loan-loss reserves held against future, presently unidentified losses, which are freely available to meet losses which subsequently materialize, will qualify for inclusion within Tier II capital.
+Tier II capital will also include debt capital instruments issued by banks and premium, if any, and Revaluation Reserves.